void

 Postcard from 1914

-Jindřichův Hradec is mentioned when Švejk talks in his sleep, still strongly hit by the bottle of cognac he had to gulp down.
-In this dream an unidentified self-killer from this town resembled Piskora, watchmaker Lejhanz and Mr. Jaroš.
-The town also features in one of Švejk's final anecdotes, about the sausage-maker Josef Josef Linek who puts insect powder in his sausages.
+Jindřichův Hradec is mentioned when Švejk talks in his sleep, still strongly affected by the bottle of cognac he had to gulp down.
+In this dream, an unidentified suicide from this town resembled Piskora, watchmaker Lejhanz and pump manufacturer Jaroš.
+The town also features in one of Švejk's final anecdotes, about the sausage-maker Josef Josef Linek who put insect powder in his sausages.

 Background

-Jindřichův Hradec is a town in South Bohemia situated in a flat aera with many fish ponds.
-The historical centre is protected as heritage.
+Jindřichův Hradec is a town in South Bohemia situated in a flat area with many fish ponds.
+The historic centre is protected as heritage.

 The town was also the seat of recruitment district No. 75 and the replacement battalion of Infanterieregiment Nr.
-75. The regiment staff was also located here in periods and the regiment was always present with at least one regular battalion.
+75. The regimental staff was also located here at times, and the regiment was always present with at least one regular battalion.

 Quote(s) from the novel